gift56/fitness_shop/README.md

 ## Package Manager

-The package manager responsible for the build process is _NPM_.
+The package manager responsible for the build process is _NPM_,_VITE_.

 ## Setup